SabaridevBalaji/The-Console/README.md

 it has a clock, a quick focus to-do list, and a scratchpad. all your notes and tasks save automatically to localstorage so you don't lose them if you close the tab. also added a light theme toggle.

-it also has a flow state timer, weather
+it also has a flow state timer, weather, a lofi radio u can toggle between a 24hour clock and 12 hour also features an analog clock

 built for hack club macondo